eneam/mboxviewer/ReadMe.markdown

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
  - Fixed picture orientation in Picture Viewer;
- - Added mail message retrieval state in the status bar"
  - Improved performance of Picture Viewer to reduce flicker;
  - Added zoom slider and image dragging using mouse to Picture Viewer;
+ - Added mail message retrieval state in the status bar;
+ - Updated User Manual to describe new and updated features;

 v 1.0.2.6